Modern philosophy: Empiricism

-Empiricism is a theory of knowledge which opposes other theories of knowledge, such as rationalism, idealism and historicism.
-Empiricism asserts that knowledge comes (only or primarily) via sensory experience as opposed to rationalism, which asserts that knowledge comes (also) from pure thinking.
+Empiricism is a theory of knowledge that, in contrast to other theories of knowledge, such as rationalism, idealism, and historicism, asserts that knowledge comes (only or primarily) via sensory experience.
+Rationalism asserts instead that knowledge comes (also) from pure thinking.
 Both empiricism and rationalism are individualist theories of knowledge, whereas historicism is a social epistemology.
 While historicism also acknowledges the role of experience, it differs from empiricism by assuming that sensory data cannot be understood without considering the historical and cultural circumstances in which observations are made.
-Empiricism should not be mixed up with empirical research because different epistemologies should be considered competing views on how best to do studies, and there is near consensus among researchers that studies should be empirical.
-Today empiricism should therefore be understood as one among competing ideals of getting knowledge or how to do studies.
-As such empiricism is first and foremost characterized by the ideal to let observational data "speak for themselves", while the competing views are opposed to this ideal.
+Empiricism should be distinguished from empirical research, because even adherents of epistemologies other than empiricism generally agree that research should be empirical.

+Empiricism is first and foremost characterized by the ideal to let observational data "speak for themselves", while the competing views oppose this ideal.
 The term empiricism should thus not just be understood in relation to how this term has been used in the history of philosophy.
-It should also be constructed in a way which makes it possible to distinguish empiricism among other epistemological positions in contemporary science and scholarship.
-In other words: Empiricism as a concept has to be constructed along with other concepts, which together make it possible to make important discriminations between different ideals underlying contemporary science.
+It should also be constructed in a way that makes it possible to distinguish empiricism from other epistemological positions in contemporary science and scholarship.
+In other words, empiricism as a concept has to be constructed along with other concepts, which together make it possible to make important discriminations between different ideals underlying contemporary science.

 Empiricism is one of several competing views that predominate in the study of human knowledge, known as epistemology.
 Empiricism emphasizes the role of experience and evidence, especially sensory perception, in the formation of ideas, over the notion of innate ideas or tradition in contrast to, for example, rationalism which relies upon reason and can incorporate innate knowledge.